gregkeysquest/one-button-genomics-pipeline-atlas/README.md

 # one-button-genomics-pipeline-atlas
-Create multiple instances of customized Atlas entities in genomics pipeline lineage

-*This repo accompanies the Hortonworks Community article: [Customizing Atlas (Part4): Wrapping up with genomic analytic pipeline and one-button demokit] (https://community.hortonworks.com/articles/236889/customizing-atlas-part4-summarizing-with-genomic-a.html)*
+This repo accompanies the Hortonworks Community article: [Customizing Atlas (Part4): Wrapping up with genomic analytic pipeline and one-button demokit] (https://community.hortonworks.com/articles/236889/customizing-atlas-part4-summarizing-with-genomic-a.html)*

 ## Goal of Repo
-Provide easy one command approach to load Apache Atlas on Hortonworks Data Platform (Hadoop) with customized types and entities.
-See article for details.
-Even if you are not interested in customizing Atlas, this is a great way to create complex lineages in Atlas and explore the powerful Atlas search and lineage capabilities.
+* Provide easy one command approach to load Apache Atlas on Hortonworks Data Platform (Hadoop) with customized types and entities and complex lineages.
+* See article for details.
+* Even if you are not interested in customizing Atlas, this is a great way to create complex lineages in Atlas and explore the powerful Atlas search and lineage capabilities.

 ## One-step Instructions
 1. stand up a HDP 2.6+ or 3x cluster or sandbox and make sure Atlas is running